Fire Safety and Decoration Policies

 - Total wall space covered by permitted combustible material (such as posters, corkboards or calendars) must be less

 than 10%.
 Any additional combustible material on the walls must be framed

 under glass or acrylic/Plexiglas.

-- Only three (3) strands of decorative lights can be strung together.
-Anything more than that is not permissible.
+- At most 3 strands of decorative lights can be strung together.

 - No extension cords.

 - No multi-plug adapters or converters.

 - All electrical cords must be out of the way of foot traffic.
 No electrical